Yadnesh-Ranshevare/DSA/Trie/readme.md

 - backtrack to node n (step 15)

-**Note: as you can see there in other subtree we continue to backtrace to until er hit the root ans at root there is no further child and thats the end of our code**\
+**Note: as you can see there in other subtree we continue to backtrace to until we hit the root as at root there is no further child node hence our code ends here**\
 **therefor at root**\
 **temp = ' '**\
 **ans = 'banana'**